ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 # WebTransport Features

 WebTransport over HTTP/3 provides the following features described in
-[OVERVIEW]: unidirectional streams, bidirectional streams and datagrams, initiated by either endpoint.
+[OVERVIEW]: unidirectional streams, bidirectional streams, and datagrams, all of which can be initiated by either endpoint.
 Protocols designed for use with WebTransport over HTTP/3 are constrained to these features.
 The Capsule Protocol is an implementation detail of WebTransport over HTTP/3 and is not a WebTransport feature.

 Session IDs are used to demultiplex streams and datagrams belonging to different WebTransport sessions.
 On the wire, session IDs are encoded using the QUIC variable length integer scheme described in {{!RFC9000}}.

-The client MAY optimistically open unidirectional and bidirectional streams, as well as send datagrams, for a session that it has sent the CONNECT request for, even if it has not yet received the server's response to the request.
+The client MAY optimistically open unidirectional and bidirectional streams, as well as send datagrams, on a session for which it has sent the CONNECT request, even if it has not yet received the server's response to the request.
 On the server side, opening streams and sending datagrams is possible as soon as the CONNECT request has been received.